MicrosoftDocs/power-platform/power-platform/admin/sign-in-office-365-apps.md

 2. Sign in with your Customer Engagement apps admin credentials.

 <a name="BKMK_DirectHomePage"></a>
-## Direct sign in to the Dynamics 365 for Customer Engagement apps home page
+## Direct sign in to the Dynamics 365 apps home page
  We have a new [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)] home page for you to use  to manage and open [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)] apps.
 You can sign in to this page directly using your [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] (or Active Directory) credentials with this URL: <https://home.dynamics.com>

- For information on the [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)] home page, see: [For admins and end users: Introducing the Dynamics 365 for Customer Engagement apps home page](../admin/quickly-navigate-office-365-app-launcher.md#BKMK_IntroD365HomePage).
+ For information on the [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)] home page, see: [For admins and end users: Introducing the Dynamics 365 apps home page](../admin/quickly-navigate-office-365-app-launcher.md#BKMK_IntroD365HomePage).

 <a name="BKMK_directsignin"></a>
 ## Direct sign in to Dynamics 365 apps